Crossed Products of Operator Algebras: Concluding Remarks and Open Problems

 We close the monograph with a brief discussion of various open problems that have appeared throughout and we consider them important for the further development of the theory.

 \begin{problem} If $(\A, \G , \alpha)$ is a dynamical system, then verify the identity

 \end{problem} Without any doubt this is the most important problem left open in the monograph.
-At the end of the previous chapter we indicated that a positive resolution of Problem \ref{identity} will also imply a positive resolution of the Hao-Ng isomorphism problem.
+At the end of the previous chapter we indicated that a positive resolution of Problem \ref{identity} and its relative crossed product variants will also imply a positive resolution of the Hao-Ng isomorphism problem.
 We have verified Problem~\ref{identity} in the case where $\G$ is a locally compact abelian group (Theorem~\ref{abelianenv}) and in the case where $\A$ is Dirichlet (Theorem \ref{Dirichletenvr}).

 \begin{problem} Give an example of a dynamical system $(\A, \G , \alpha)$ and two $\alpha$-admissible $\ca$-covers $(C_i, j_i)$ for $\A$, $j=1,2$, so that

 \end{problem}

 Theorem~\ref{r=f} shows that for such a (counter)example, $\G$ will have to be non-amenable.
 This problem also relates to the various crossed product $\ca$-correspondences appearing in Chapter~\ref{Hao} and our recasting of the Hao-Ng isomorphism problem.